CatalogueOfLife/coldp/README.md

 ## NameUsage
 As a simpler alternative to the 3 entities [Name](#name), [Taxon](#taxon) and [Synonym](#synonym) a single `NameUsage` entity can be supplied.
 A NameUsage record can either be an accepted Taxon or a Synonym and is easily distinguished by its status.
 A NameUsage.ID acts both as a taxonID and nameID if referred to from other table, e.g TypeMaterial or VernacularName.
-For synonyms the `parentID` property is used to link to the accepted taxon.
+For synonyms the `parentID` field is used to link to the accepted taxon.

 All properties available in the individual entities can also be used for the single NameUsage: